 Just as surprises by the lender are undesirable, the same is true for decisions made by the borrower.
 Inform your lender up front about significant business transactions, such as machinery purchases, purchase or sale of real estate, or changes in operating expenses.
 You should disclose all information that may be significant to the lender, such as insurance held, pending lawsuits and retirement plans.

 Perform a personal consumer credit check on a regular basis

 Most lenders use credit bureau reports to verify balance sheet information.
 Your use of credit will be considered by other lenders making credit decisions.
 Unfortunately, your credit history may contain errors or other items of which you are unaware.
 Periodically request a credit report to check for incorrect, unknown items or possible identity theft.
 Unless you contest any incorrect information, your requests for credit could be denied based on inaccurate information.

 Maintain open and regular communication with your lender

-A lender can be a valuable resource to assist with decisions and can help you avoid decisionmaking based upon emotion.
+A lender can be a valuable resource to assist with decisions.
 Inform your lender of problems or changes in the business that may impact your ability to repay.
 Timely communication can minimize the impact of adverse situations and maximize available options.
 It’s important that you allow the lender time to make a decision and this begins with good communication.

 A successful relationship between a borrower and lender requires cooperation and professionalism by both parties.
 Like a chain, the relationship can only be as strong as its weakest link.
-If the preceding responsibilities are met, the borrower-lender relationship will prove beneficial for the lending institution and the customer.
+If the preceding responsibilities are met, the borrower-lender relationship will prove beneficial for you and the lending institution.